 Malik Flavors - Ugly Beauty, EP (2004)

 Otis Jackson Jr. Trio - Jewelz, EP (2007)

 2007-current: Yesterdays Universe and beyond

 As early as 2003, Madlib's all-inclusive approach to expanding Yesterdays Universe was causing tensions among the original core group.
-Yesterdays New Quintet announced an official breakup in 2007, but by this time several new groups had already recorded dozens of tracks under Madlib's direction: Young Jazz Rebels, The Last Electro-Acoustic Space Jazz & Percussion Ensemble, Sound Directions, Jahari Masamba Unit, Jackson Conti, just to name a few.
+Yesterdays New Quintet announced a breakup in 2007, but by this time several new groups had already recorded dozens of tracks under Madlib's direction: Young Jazz Rebels, The Last Electro-Acoustic Space Jazz & Percussion Ensemble, Sound Directions, Jahari Masamba Unit, Jackson Conti, just to name a few.
 The compilation Yesterdays Universe (2007) served to announce these new groups.
 Madlib Medicine Show #7: High Jazz (2010) introduces even more.

 At this point we should address the frequent claims that the five members of Yesterdays New Quintet and the entire Yesterdays Universe collective are fictional aliases, mere figment of Madlib's hazy imagination.
-Unfortunately, Stones Throw's contact with Yesterdays New Quintet/Yesterdays Universe prohibits us from divulging any biographical data about the group members or commenting on their physical status in space and time.
+Unfortunately, our agreement with Yesterdays New Quintet/Yesterdays Universe prohibits us from divulging any biographical data about the group members or commenting on their physical status in space and time.
 We can, however, point out that there are documented live performances, and Yesterdays Universe artists who are known for their work outside of the Madlib circle - Karriem Riggins, Ivan "Mamao" Conti, Todd Simon, and Dan Ubick among them.
 But due to the private nature of Madlib and the members of Yesterdays Universe, we can say no more.